kaaengine/kaa/docs/reference/nodes.rst

 .. method:: Node.get_relative_position(ancestor)

-    Returns node's position (:class:`geometry.Vector`) in relation to its selected ancestor.
+    Returns node's position (:class:`geometry.Vector`) relative to given ancestor.

+    The :code:`ancestor` parameter must be a :class:`Node` and it must be an ancestor of a node on which the method is called.

+.. method:: Node.get_relative_transformation(ancestor)

+    Returns node's transformation (:class:`geomtry.Transformation`) relative to given ancestor.

     The :code:`ancestor` parameter must be a :class:`Node` and it must be an ancestor of a node on which the method is called.